HappyConscript/Help_Desk_Helper/README.md

 # Help_Desk_Helper
-A collection of components for a custom app built using C#.
+A collection of components for a help desk note-taking app built using C#.
 This app leverages multiple forms, independent functions, and custom objects.

 This repository contains the following two files: